Community Animal Health Workers trained

 The country is also facing major environmental problems, including progressive desertification, land and water degradation, biodiversity loss and climate change.
 These environmental problems are strongly marked in the north of the country (Sahel region), where pastoral livelihoods are heavily affected.

 Finally, due to the situation of instability in northern Mali, thousands of refugees have been flowing since 2012 to neighbouring countries, included Burkina Faso.
 This massive inflow puts even more pressure on the scarce water resources and grasslands.

 VSF Belgium has been active in Burkina Faso since 2005.
-Over the years, it has implemented numerous development and emergency programs in collaboration with several local partners.
-AVSF is working in Burkina Faso since 2016, with a multi-country project to develop fair trade value chains in the sub-region, supporting the creation of national platforms of certified organizations and consolidating the West African fair trade network FTA-WAN.
+Over the years, it has implemented numerous development and emergency programs in collaboration with several local partners, especially in pastoralist areas.
+AVSF is working in Burkina Faso since 2016, with a multi-country project to develop fair trade value chains in the West African region, supporting the creation of national platforms of certified organizations and consolidating the West African fair trade network FTA-WAN.

 What we do: